GoogleCloudPlatform/Solutions-Using-ETL-tool-on-Google-Compute-Engine/README.md

 This sample application is not an official Google product.

 ## Overview
 The purpose of "Using ETL tool on Google Compute Engine" is to automatically generate a virtual machine with the right applications installed such that users are enabled to rapidly design, create and execute ETL workflow.
 They can then ingest the processed data to Big Query via Google Cloud Storage optionally.
-This tool is tested on Google Compute Engine v1beta14.
+This tool is tested on Google Compute Engine API v1.

 ## Download Instructions
 The "Using ETL tool on Google Compute Engine" utilizes the following script files: